Guides / Agencies

 The market range for WordPress maintenance plan pricing is $50–$200/month per site.
 Most agencies undercharge.
 They look at what plugins cost ($5/month for backups, $10/month for security) and price their service at $49/month because they think that's "fair."

-Here's what the recurring revenue looks like.
-For the full agency monitoring-as-a-service playbook, including how to pitch and price monitoring to clients, read the full monitoring-as-a-service guide.
+Here's what the recurring revenue looks like at scale.
+For the full agency monitoring-as-a-service playbook, including how to pitch and price the monitoring layer specifically, read the full monitoring-as-a-service guide.

 This is the most profitable recurring revenue an agency can build.
 No new client acquisition needed — you already have the clients.
 You just need the structure.